Got Red Mites in Your Hen House? These products will help...

 What is a Pullet?

 Healthy, happy chooks can live for anything up to 6 to 10 years depending on the breed.
 Some have been know to live a lot longer!
 Pullet is the term used to describe a young female chicken from around 6 to 8 weeks old up to 12 months of age.
 Then she is called a hen.
-A young male is called a cockerel up to 12 months of age then he becomes a rooster (cock).

-Purchasing Heritage Birds?
+Purchasing Heritage Birds

 When looking to purchase heritage poultry it is best to purchase birds from a reputable breeder.
 The season runs from early spring (start of the breeding season) through to late autumn.
-Early spring will be the best time to purchase chicks especially if you would like them to be laying in autumn.
+Early spring will be the best time to purchase chicks especially if you would like them to be laying late autumn.
 Young pullets around 12 to 16 weeks of age is a good age to introduce birds to their new home and grow them on till they start to lay.
 Birds can also be purchased at POL (point of lay) which means that they are just starting to lay eggs.
 In the heritage breeds these birds will be around 24 to 32 weeks of age.
-In the commercial hybrids POL is is around 20 to 24 weeks.
+In the commercial hybrids POL is around 20 to 24 weeks.

 Young Barred Plymouth Rock pullets